Person standing alone on a heart-shaped platform, symbolizing loneliness and emotional distance in a relationship

 Can you love someone and still feel lonely in a relationship?

 Yes.
 Feeling lonely in a relationship is not the same as falling out of love.
 You can genuinely love a person and still feel emotionally unreachable to them.
 The loneliness is about connection, not affection.
+Both can be true at the same time, and often are.

 How do you tell if feeling lonely in a relationship is a phase or a deeper problem?